Blog

 What Customers Say About Inventive AI:

 “Thank you for building this tool.
 I am so pumped.
-Overall, my RFP workflow is SO much faster now with Inventive.
-My day was a lot less stressful using Inventive.”
+Overall, my RFP workflow is SO much faster now with Inventive AI.
+My day was a lot less stressful using Inventive AI.”

 — Anthony Pukal, Solutions Consultant, Insider